-As the cannabis industry continues to grow in the United States, budtending is one of the most straightforward ways to get into the business and build a career.
+As the cannabis industry continues to grow across the United States, so has budtending as one of the most straightforward entry points to building a canna-centric career.
+The latest Leafly Jobs Report estimates the industry now supports nearly half a million jobs, and it’s only going up.
 Loving weed is a great foundation for becoming a budtender, but what else goes into getting the job?

-- Understanding the newest products to emerge in your local market
+- Staying on top of the latest products emerging in your local market

 But, there’s plenty more to know about how to become a budtender or getting a job at a dispensary.